Cryptocurrency mania reached unparalleled heights in 2017.

 Stablecoin Model #1 Centralized IOU Issuance

 There are several theoretical models behind stablecoins.
 The first is to issue what are essentially IOUs.
 This is the model that is used by tokens like Tether and Digix.
 In this instance, a centralized company holds assets in a vault or bank account and then issues tokens with the promise that they represent a claim of the backing assets.
-This gives the token value because it is claimed to represent another underlying assets with clear defined value.
+This gives the token value because it is claimed to represent another underlying asset with a clearly defined value.
 One of the issues with this model is that it is a centralized approach, which therefore requires trust in the issuer.
-You have to believe that the issuer actually own and hold the asset represented by the token, and that they will honor the IOU in the future.
-This model has obvious risks involved, and there has been serious public concerns about stablecoin issuers Tether in recent history.
+You have to believe that the issuer actually owns and holds the asset represented by the token and that they will honour the IOU in the future.
+This model has obvious risks involved, and there have been serious public concerns about stablecoin issuers Tether in recent history.

 Stablecoin Model #2 Collateral Backed

 The second model is based on pioneers BitShares.
 This model consists of trust-less assets that are verifiable on-chain, an important distinction.
 This model is also used by companies Maker, Haven, and numerous others.
 In this model, decentralized crypto assets are what backs the stablecoin.
 For instance, Maker’s Dai stablecoin is backed the amount of ETH held in collateral in an Ethereum smart contract.
 The collateral is held trust-lessly in a smart contract, so users aren’t relying on any third party.
 This option is decentralized and not at risk of any insolvency.